BeatrixZselezny/police-simulation-framework/README.en.md

 ## 🧠 Real-World Inspiration

 This simulation framework was inspired by a real incident involving two young police officers, where a drug-influenced attacker stabbed one officer while distracting them by mimicking cat sounds.
-The surviving officer responded with lethal force, and later described the psychological manipulation used by the attacker.
+The anothet officer responded with lethal force, and later described the psychological manipulation used by the attacker.

 Such unpredictable, influence-driven behavior is precisely what the SEL module aims to simulate – safely, reproducibly, and without risk.
 The goal is not entertainment, but preparedness.